 Established by the Western Bulldogs in 2013, The Western Bulldogs Leadership Project (formerly Whitten Project) offers unique opportunities for young people to build confidence, make new friends and develop skills that will enable them to become leaders in their community.

-Made possible by the generous support of local governments, WorkSafe Victoria and Dacland, in 2020 the Western Bulldogs Leadership Project is an online program that guides local young people through practical and theory based activities designed to enhance participant’s capacities in; leadership, teamwork, communication, goal setting and resilience, empowering them to contribute and grow as leaders in their community.
+Made possible by the generous support of local governments, WorkSafe Victoria and CDC Victoria, in 2021 the Western Bulldogs Leadership Project guides local young people through practical and theory based activities designed to enhance participant’s capacities in; leadership, teamwork, communication, goal setting and resilience, empowering them to contribute and grow as leaders in their community.

 Participation in The Western Bulldogs Leadership Project is free and participants receive a complimentary program participant pack.

 How to nominate

 Due to the popularity of The Western Bulldogs Leadership Project, candidates must apply to participate by completing an online registration form.

 Nominations can be completed via two avenues;